30 people dead from effects of winter storm as more freezing cold pummels US

 The bitter cold afflicting two-thirds of the U.S. wasn't going away.
 The weather service said Monday that a fresh influx of artic air is expected to sustain freezing temperatures in places already covered in snow and ice.
 And forecasters said it's possible another winter storm could hit parts of the East Coast this weekend.

 A rising death toll included two people run over by snowplows in Massachusetts and Ohio, fatal sledding accidents that killed teenagers in Arkansas and Texas, and a woman whose body was found covered in snow by police with bloodhounds after she was last seen leaving a Kansas bar.
-In New York City, officials said eight people were found dead outdoors in the course of the frigid weekend.
+In New York City, officials said eight people were found dead outdoors over the frigid weekend.

 Hundreds of thousands without power

-There were still more than 630,000 power outages in the nation Monday evening, according to poweroutage.com.
+There were still more than 560,000 power outages in the nation Monday evening, according to poweroutage.com.
 Most of them were in the South, where weekend blasts of freezing rain caused tree limbs and power lines to snap, inflicting crippling outages on northern Mississippi and parts of Tennessee.
+Officials warned that it could take days for power to be restored.

 In Mississippi, officials scrambled to get cots, blankets, bottled water and generators to warming stations in hard-hit areas in the aftermath of the state's worst ice storm since 1994.
 At least 14 homes, one business and 20 public roads had major damage, Gov. Tate Reeves said Monday evening.